HP 2640: Functionality

 HP took pains to further improve the rendering of displayed characters via half-pixel positioning of individual lines within each character.
 Although the character cell was only 7 horizontal by 9 vertical dots, half-pixel positioning effectively doubled the horizontal resolution to 14 dots, giving the characters very smooth outlines.
 (The initial sales literature referred to it as using a 7×9 matrix generated in a 9×15 dot character cell).

-All of this resulted in an extremely easy to read display with the dot-matrix nature, and the scan lines, almost invisible.
+All of this resulted in an extremely easy-to-read display with the dot-matrix nature, and the scan lines, almost invisible.

 The keyboard had flat tops, similar to the HP 9800 series desktop computers rather than the curved contours now considered to be ergonomic.
 It featured three keypad areas: Alphabetic, numeric, and an array of cursor positioning and editing keys somewhat similar to modern PC keyboard layouts.
 There were also a number of smaller function and feature control keys arrayed in two rows above the normal keypad areas.
 The keyboard chassis was separate from the main body, connected via a thick cable.
 The keyboard used a bit-paired layout (similar to that on a teleprinter machine) rather than the typewriter-paired arrangement on DEC's VT100.
 Although large, users loved the keyboard because "it had a key for everything".

 Similar to the HP desktop computers, it had a number of F-keys (F1 through F8) placed close to the screen.
 Paper templates were available for some application programs to which placed legends for these keys on the keyboard.
 Later models arranged these across the top row, and provided for screen labels close to their respective keys.
 Terminal configuration in the 262X series was done entirely through the screen-labeled function keys rather than dedicated keys and through escape sequences sent from the host computer.
 The on-screen labeling of the eight function keys, pioneered by the HP 300 ("Amigo") computer, was one of the first applications of a hierarchical menu which allows accessing many functions with a small number of keys.
 This arrangement is now common on TI graphic calculators, and automated teller and gas pump machines, though no longer used in GUI user interfaces.

 Internally, the electronics used a motherboard with plug-in daughter cards.
 The microprocessor, memory, serial interface card, and various optional functions were each on separate cards.
 This permitted easy field maintenance, upgrades, and reconfiguration.
 For example, more memory (providing larger scrollback capability) could be easily added, the serial interface could be changed from RS-232 to current loop, etc. The optional tape drives of the 2645 model were interfaced via another plug-in card.
+The plug-in card capability strongly resembled the later Apple II expansion architecture.